Mobile App Development

 Understanding the Interface Segregation Principle (ISP)

-The Interface Segregation Principle, coined by Robert C. Martin, advocates for the segregation of interfaces into smaller, more specific ones, tailored to the requirements of the client.
-At its core, ISP emphasizes that clients should not be forced to depend on interfaces they do not use.
-This principle aims to prevent the creation of "fat" interfaces that encompass a plethora of methods, which can lead to unnecessary dependencies and coupling.
+The Interface Segregation Principle, coined by Robert C. Martin, calls for splitting interfaces into smaller, more specific ones that match what each client actually needs.
+Clients shouldn't be forced to depend on interfaces they don't use.
+The goal is to prevent "fat" interfaces — ones packed with many unrelated methods — which create unnecessary dependencies and tight coupling.

 Benefits of ISP

-Flexibility: ISP facilitates flexibility by allowing clients to depend only on the interfaces that are relevant to their needs.
-This granularity empowers developers to modify and extend the system without impacting unrelated components, fostering agility in software development.
+2. Flexibility: ISP gives clients the freedom to depend only on the interfaces relevant to their needs.
+That granularity lets developers modify and extend the system without touching unrelated components, which makes iteration much faster.

 Designing Interfaces with ISP in Mind